GREENHOUSE GAS EMISSION INTENSITY FROM ENERGY CONSUMPTION

 Response

-The relevance of the indicator decreases when moving from the national to the local level, due to the spatial heterogeneity in the distribution of energy production and consumption across the national territory.
+The relevance of the indicator is reduced when moving from the national to the local level, due to the non-uniform distribution of energy production and consumption across the national territory.

 Frequenza di rilevazione dei dati